kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

   hashgenerator-dep-7b9b88f8bf-lvcv4   1/1     Running   0          5m30s
 ```

 _nodeSelector_ is a blunt tool.
 Let's say you have a cluster of various machines, ranging from a [fighter jet](https://gcn.com/articles/2020/01/07/af-kubernetes-f16.aspx) to a toaster to a supercomputer.
 Kubernetes can use _affinity_ and _anti-affinity_ to select which nodes are prioritized for which applications and _taints_ with _tolerances_ so that a pod can avoid certain nodes.
+For example, if a machine has a high network latency and we wouldn't want it to do some latency critical tasks.

 See [affinity and anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) and [taints and tolerances](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for detailed information.
+We will not assing pods to specific nodes on this course as we have a homogeneous cluster.

 ## Configuring your application ##